SimOnAir Ep. 2 – Talking to Machines (Cathy Pearl)

-Sim Salis (host): Cathy, correct me if I’m wrong but this is how I see it.
-With Alexa, Siri, or chatbots, we are still using a computer.
-But instead of a mouse and a keyboard, we use our voice to give a command, to give an input and instead of a display showing windows or buttons, the computer shows us the results, gives us the results by talking back to us.
+Sim (host): Cathy, correct me if I’m wrong, but this is how I see it.
+With Alexa, Siri, or Chatbots, we are still using a computer but instead of a mouse and a keyboard, we use our voice to give a command, to give an input and instead of a display showing windows or buttons, the computer shows us the results, gives us the results by talking back to us.
 And it becomes a conversation back and forth, which is both, in this case through voice, our display and our keyboard at the same time.
 And you used to design those conversations, just like other designers work on buttons and windows for text, right?

 Cathy Pearl (guest): Right.
 So I’ve been spending the last 20 or so years working on these voice user interfaces and different modalities.
 I started with phone systems, IVR as we call them, when you call up the phone system and talk to the computer.
 And then I moved on to multi modal apps and more recently at Sense.ly, an avatar based conversation.